itiligent/Guacamole-Installer/README.md

 - **Caution: Be aware that running the auto-installer link again re-downloads the suite of scripts and will overwrite all script edits.
 You must run setup locally after editing the setup script.** If any other scripts are edited, their corresponding download links in the setup script must also be commented out in the main setup script else these will be overwritten even when setup is run locally.
 There should be no reason to edit any script other than the main `1-setup.sh`

 - Many of the scripts in the suite are **automatically adjusted with your chosen installation settings at 1st install** to form a matched set.
 This allows you to uprade Guacamole or add extra features after the original installation without any configuration mismatches or errors.
 Editing any scripts other than the main setup may break this function.
-- Nginx is automatically configured to default to at least TLS 1.2, therefore ancient browsers and industrial control apps may not work out of the box.
+- Nginx is automatically configured to default to at least TLS 1.2, therefore ancient browsers or API connections using TLS 1.1 will not work out of the box.
 This can be reverted via the the `/etc/nginx/nginx.conf` file.
 - A daily MySQL backup job will be automatically configured under the script owner's crontab.
 - **Security note:** The Quick Connect option brings a few extra security implications; so be aware of potential risks in your particular environment.